bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/carousel.md

 ### Touch Threshold

 You can adjust the distance in pixels it takes to cause a transition to occur by using the `touchThreshold` prop.
-A higher value will mean the user needs to swipe a longer distance in order to trigger a transition
+A higher value will mean the user needs to swipe a longer distance in order to trigger a transition.

 <HighlightCard>
   <b-carousel :touch-threshold="slideThreshold">